 - Departments may schedule UP TO 50% of their classes below the 700 level in the TTH meeting pattern.

 - There are no percentage constraints on 700-level and above graduate classes.

 - For purposes of the percentage constraints, cross-listed courses count only for the department owning the course.

-- No TBAs for day and time may be submitted, with the exception of independent studies and. internships.
+- No TBAs for day and time may be submitted with the exception of independent studies, internships and asynchronous classes.